hengrumay/hengrumay.github.io/_pages/research_overview.md

 #### As a neuroimaging scientist (neuroscientist)...
 [I studied brain signals in both health and disorder](https://github.com/hengrumay/brain_dances).
-The technique I specialized in is called [magnetoencephalography (MEG)](http://megcommunity.org/what-is-meg), which picks up the magnetic field of the electrical brain signals at milliseconds time frequency.
+The neuroimaging technique I specialized in is called [magnetoencephalography (MEG)](http://megcommunity.org/what-is-meg).
+The MEG imaging system records the magnetic field of the electrical brain signals at milliseconds time frequency.
 When these elecromagnetic brain signals are combined with brain anatomical images obtained through [magnetic resonance imaging (MRI)](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging), one can really go further in their investigations as well as computational analyses to study and estimate solutions to questions